ogechinagu/simple_shell/README.md

-# simple_shell
+# 0x16.
+C - Simple Shell

-ALX Software Engineering Sprint 1 final project.
-Done by Ogechi Ikwunagu and Inge Lamprecht
+#### by Ogechi Ikwunagu and Inge Lamprecht

+### Description

+A simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+Additional functions are also included.
+This program was written entirely in C as a milestone project for ALX Africa Software Engineering.